 This is the best Oreo Balls recipe if you need a special red, white and blue treat for the Fourth of July.

-You can also make a batch of Oreo Balls for any holiday season - reds and pink for Valentine's Day or in greens for St. Patrick's.
+You can also make a batch of Oreo cake balls for any holiday season – reds and pink for Valentine's Day or in greens for St. Patrick's.

-Get the kids to help you make this no-bake dessert.
-These easy Oreo balls are fun for the whole family!
+Get the kids to help you make these no-bake sweet treats.
+These easy Oreo truffles balls are fun for the whole family!

 How to make the best Oreo Balls

 Oreo ball recipes are the perfect treat for parties and potlucks.
-Everyone loves these no-bake Oreo balls.
+Everyone loves these no-bake Oreo cake balls.

 1. Start by lining a baking sheet with parchment paper or wax paper.

 2. Then use a food processor to crush cookies into fine crumbs.

-If you don't have a food processor, place the Oreos in a large zip lock bag.
+If you don't have a food processor, place the Oreos in a large plastic bag.
 Seal it, then crush them with a rolling pin.
 Takes a bit more effort to make the crushed cookies, but it still works out just as well.

-3. In a large bowl, mix together the Oreo cookie crumbs and softened cream cheese.
+3. In a large bowl, mix together the crushed cookie crumbs and room temperature cream cheese.